cea-hpc/modules/doc/source/module.rst

 Upon invocation **modulecmd.tcl** sources a site-specific configuration script if it exists.
 The location for this script is
 |emph etcdir|\ */siteconfig.tcl*.
 An additional siteconfig script may be
-specified with the *$MODULES_SITECONFIG* environment variable and will be loaded if it exists after |emph etcdir|\ */siteconfig.tcl*.
-Siteconfig is a Tcl script that enables to supersede any global variable or procedure definition of **modulecmd.tcl**.
+specified with the *$MODULES_SITECONFIG* environment variable, if allowed by **modulecmd.tcl** configuration, and will be loaded if it exists after
+|emph etcdir|\ */siteconfig.tcl*.
+Siteconfig is a Tcl script that enables to
+supersede any global variable or procedure definition of **modulecmd.tcl**.

 Afterward, **modulecmd.tcl** sources rc files which contain global, user and *modulefile* specific setups.
 These files are interpreted as